josephillips85/gamepademu/README.md

 ## Installation

-Please follow all the instructions to install Raspbian Buster Lite Image into a Raspberry PI Zero W also you need to get Enable Wifi Connection and SSH access to this PI to perform this installation.
+Please follow all the instructions to install Raspbian Bullseye Lite Image into a Raspberry PI Zero W also you need to get Enable Wifi Connection and SSH access to this PI to perform this installation.